Effective CRM training is the key to getting your sales team onboard and off to a fast start, without disrupting their sales efforts.

 Common CRM Training Mistakes

-Probably the most common mistake made by leadership in rolling out their new CRM especially in crm training mistakessmaller organizations, is lack of structure combined with lack of training.
+Probably the most common mistake made by leadership in rolling out their new CRM especially in smaller organizations, is lack of structure combined with lack of training.
 The mistake that leaders make is assuming that the team will invest good faith efforts in learning the new CRM tool.
 This may be true of new cool tools for account research or other sales and marketing functions but never forget, the CRM is perceived by most sales people as management playing big brother.
 So, they will use lack of training and slow, inefficient software for their lack of use of the CRM but, as often as not, it’s their own resistance to the concept that is the culprit.
 If you leave it up to the sales person, some will learn it and some won’t but, most will blame the system when they fail to use it.

 Conversely, the leadership team and the support staff that were involved in selecting the CRM solution often are very excited about all its capabilities and anxious to rollout the solution to the team so they’ll learn and use all the bells and whistles.
 But for all the reasons above, the sales people are not as likely to be excited by the technology.
 Often leadership is misled by a few tech savvy sales people that are very enthusiastic into believing that the entire team will utilize a tremendous amount of the CRM capabilities.
 And so, the CRM training is a blizzard of bells and whistles, too much information and most of the sales people leave completely overwhelmed.